First, let’s not get this twisted.

 Allow me to explain.

-There are 4 main reasons why I believe that some SEO optimisation tools can be a hindrance to growing your business.
+There are a few main reasons why SEO optimisation tools could end up being a hindrance to growing your business with quality content:

 As Vishen Lakhiani, founder and CEO of Mindvalley says,